-A suitable diet for older dogs should take into account the dietary factors that can help manage the physical and medical changes dogs experience as they age.
+A suitable diet for older dogs should take into account dietary factors that can help manage the physical and medical changes dogs experience as they age.
 Consult your vet when you want to address these conditions through diet, supplements, and other lifestyle changes.

-It also helps to read up on senior dog food reviews to glean general insights.
+It also helps to read up on senior dog food to glean general insights.
 The best recipes for senior dogs in the market would contain above-average protein, moderate fat, below-average calories and no high-risk preservatives, which makes them ideal for dogs of advancing age.

 If you would like to find out more on transitioning to senior dog food and nutritional needs of senior dogs with conditions, you can refer to the article Best senior dog food.

 Do older dogs need more protein or less?

 Older dogs may require a biologically appropriate diet.
 This means they usually require more protein, lower calories and specific nutrients in their diets such as DHA for healthy joints and prebiotic fibre to support digestion.

 How much protein does an old dog need?
 This is a question vets are often asked and for good reason.
 Like humans, dogs start to lose muscle mass as they age.
 Extra protein supplies amino acids that help make up for that loss, and these keep ageing dogs stronger and more mobile.

 To get an accurate picture of the protein-to-calories ratio in your dog's current food, or if you’re unsure of your dog’s ideal weight and body condition, check with your veterinarian.

 What is the best senior dog food?In some ways, a senior dog diet might differ from a regular adult dog diet.
 The diets are different in terms of nutrients, the meal texture for digestibility as well as special formulations for certain diseases like joints and dental issues.